 - When installing the new filter, check the perimeter of the filter for an arrow that indicates the air flow direction to make sure you’re installing the filter in the proper direction.
 In most cases, the arrow should point towards the main part (or top) of the furnace.

-Air filter replacement is included with regular tune-ups or PLUS Maintenance Agreement services with Service Experts Heating and Air Conditioning.
-Mark this task off of your to-do-list today by calling the Experts at or scheduling an appointment online.
+Air filter replacement is included with regular tune-ups and certain membership plans with Service Experts Heating and Air Conditioning.
+Mark this task off of your to-do-list today by calling the Experts at 615-953-9885 or scheduling an appointment online.